ColteRodriguez/PixLab/README.md

 # PixLab
 With Dependencies!!

+# NOTICE:
+It is important to run Setup.py at least once before running the code on a new devide regardless of whether or not the project folder is already configured.
+See Setup.py most recent commit -- auto-install packages

 Sorry for the visual bugs, our worker bees (me) are working so very hard to debug!
 Here's a (very unprofessional) code demo video as a placeholder for README -- nobody reads those anyways right?